Gillett v Holt

 Gillett v Holt [2000] is an English land law case concerning proprietary estoppel and a farming businesses' dispute.
-The case focussed on a farmer of a portfolio of farming businesses without any obvious heirs who made many promises and assurances of inheritance to two partial farm managers who were neighbours or tenants of his, one of whom had farmed for 38 years, the other co-farmed for the last 5 years of those 38 years.
+The case focused on a farmer of a portfolio of farming businesses without any obvious heirs who made many promises and assurances of inheritance to two partial farm managers who were neighbours or tenants of his, one of whom had farmed for 38 years, the other co-farmed for the last 5 years of those 38 years.

 Facts

 In 1956, at age 12, Geoffrey Gillett met Mr. Holt, a 38-year-old farmer at Woodhall Spa golf club who kept employed a foreman, a small number of labourers and a housekeeper.
 He became his caddie and friend.
 In 1956, he began working on Holt's farm continuing this work over 38 years.
 In 1971 Holt (or his company) helped in various acquisitions leading to the relevant assets below.
 Holt had made seven separate representations to Gillett, from 1964 to 1989, as to his eventual inheritance of the farm - such as "all this will be yours" after Gillett brought in his first harvest in 1964 and at the christening of his first child in 1971, and "it was all going to be yours anyway" in 1975.
 Gillett's wife's brother attested to a conversation at his parents' house, at which Mr Holt said "something to the effect that he was going to look after Geoffrey and [my sister, his wife] Sally and that they would have an assured future".
 Holt had confirmed this in his Will of the time, sought adoption of Gillett when young, later seeking to add him instead to the Merton College agricultural tenancy; he soon gave too a 20% share of his main farming company as it first stood to Gillett and his wife.

 In 1995, Holt tried to sack Gillett and remove he and his wife from The Beeches and to remove him as his death beneficiary in favour of another neighbouring farmer, Wood, who had begun to manage part of the land.
 Holt first met him in 1992.
 Gillett claimed proprietary estoppel to remain in possession of the land he had worked, and be given land/compensation at the main farm.
 In 1997 Holt or his companies had enough money to buy the main farmland outright from Merton College, Oxford (for £1,251,000) and did so.